SamRyzek/Skill-Distillery/unit_3/week_2/ajax/ch3/lab.md

 #### Ajax basics

-**WARNING**
-Chrome does not allow ajax calls to local files by default.
-This is a security feature that is meant to protect you from cross-domain requests.
-When you are running and testing this program, do so in Firefox.

 0: Create an HTML document `ajaxList.html` and a script file `app.js`.
 Make sure to include the jQuery dependency.

-1: Use the provided `data.json` file, [here](data.json), as your data source. jQuery can access files locally or on servers.
+1: Use the provided json data from, http://kkane106.github.io/mlb.json, as your data source.

 2: In your HTML document add a button element to the body.
 Don't forget to add an id property to the button.